helm/charts/stable/ambassador/README.md

 **NOTE:** Make sure the configured `service.http.targetPort` and `service.https.targetPort` ports match your [Ambassador Module's](https://www.getambassador.io/reference/modules/#the-ambassador-module) `service_port` and `redirect_cleartext_from` configurations.

+### CRDs

+This helm chart includes the creation of the core CRDs Ambassador uses for configuration.

+The `crds` flags let you configure how a release manages crds.
+- `crds.create` Can only be set on your first/master Ambassador release.
+- `crds.enabled` Should be set on all releases using Ambassador CRDs
+- `crds.keep` Configures if the CRDs are deleted when the master release is purged.
+This value is only checked for the master release and can be set to any value on secondary releases.

 ### Annotations

 Ambassador configuration is done through annotations on Kubernetes services or Custom Resource Definitions (CRDs).
 The `service.annotations` section of the values file contains commented out examples of [Ambassador Module](https://www.getambassador.io/reference/core/ambassador) and a global [TLSContext](https://www.getambassador.io/reference/core/tls) configurations which are typically created in the Ambassador service.